codoit/codoit.github.io/cothinkit.md

 **CoThinkIt** is a non-profit organization, which aims to build tools for thinking together.

-Our main goal is to help humans think, and search together.
+Our main goal is to help humans to think, and search together.
 We want to federate the energy put into ideas, to improve the efficiency of projects birth.

 # How do we work